holgern/beem/README.rst

 0.19.17
 -------
 * GOLOS chain added
-* Huge speed improvements for all sign/verify operaions (around 200%)
-* Sign/verify speed can now be improved by installing cryptography
+* Huge speed improvements for all sign/verify operations (around 200%) when secp256k1 can not be installed and cryptography is installed
 * benchmark added
 * Example for speed comparison with steem-python added
+* Several bug fixes and improvements

 0.19.16
 -------